vamsi/python-quickstart/statements.rst

 are considered to be part of a single block of code.

-Python uses indentation as its method of grouping statements.
+Python uses **indentation** as its method of grouping statements.

 Here, key point of the while loop is that the loop might not ever run.
 When the condition is tested and the result is false, the loop body will be skipped and the first statement after the while loop will be executed.

+Example (save it as while-factorial.py)

 ::